ZeanQin/zeanqin.github.io/content/articles/git-commands.md

 ---
-title: My commonly used Git commands
+title: Common Git commands and configurations used in a day-to-day workflow
-excerpt: These are some of my most commonly used Git commands.
+excerpt: When using Git via the command line, I find myself repeating similar tasks everyday.
+Over time, I've built up a curated list of Git commands, aliases and configrations that I use on a daily basis.

 # Optional
 category: Git
 tags:
   - Git Commands
 createdAt: "2019-11-14T13:00:00.000Z"
-updatedAt: "2020-08-23T04:11:04.171Z"
+updatedAt: "2020-09-07T13:15:30.403Z"
 enableComments: true
 enableTOC: true
 ---

-## Git Commands and Configurations
+I'm a command line lover and use Git from the terminal all the time.
+If you're like me, you will eventually end up finding yourself repeating similar Git commands everyday.

-I use Git via the terminal a lot.
-Below are some commands that I use on a daily basis and some configrations that makes my workflow more pleasant and efficient.
+Over time, I have built up a curated list of Git commands, aliases and configrations that I use on a daily basis that makes my workflow more pleasant and efficient.

 ### Delete branch locally and remotely